 To reset the Tire Pressure Monitoring System (TPMS) on a Honda Passport, first ensure that all tires are properly inflated to the recommended pressure.
 Next, turn on the ignition without starting the engine.
 Locate the TPMS reset button, usually found beneath the steering column or in the glove box, and press it until the TPMS indicator blinks twice.
 Finally, start the engine, and the system should be reset.

-To reset the TPMS light on a 2006 Infiniti QX56, start by ensuring all tires are properly inflated to the recommended pressure.
-Next, turn the ignition to the "On" position without starting the engine.
-Press and hold the TPMS reset button, usually located beneath the steering column, until the TPMS light blinks three times and then turns off.
-Finally, start the vehicle to confirm that the light has been reset.
+To reset the TPMS light on a 2007 Infiniti G35x, first ensure that all tires are inflated to the recommended pressure.
+Then, turn the ignition to the "ON" position without starting the engine.
+Press and hold the TPMS reset button, typically located beneath the steering column, until the TPMS light blinks three times and then turns off.
+Finally, start the vehicle to complete the reset process.